Manisha22art/Power-BI-Dashboards/README.md

 # Power-BI-Dashboards
-this is a power bi dashboards end to end project
+This is a power bi dashboards end to end project.